Manipulation of Living Cells & Dead Ones

 Note: For analyzing DNA or proteins with gel or capillary electrophoresis, you likely lysed your cell [killed it brutally] to extract the object of interest.

 PAGE is a vertical electrophoretic technique used to uniformly move relatively small objects (lower molecular weight DNA, proteins., etc.).
-PAGE results in “smeared” bands compared to those resultant from agarose gel (due to the smaller pore size of polyacrylamide).
+PAGE results in “smeared” bands compared to that resultant from agarose gel (due to the smaller pore size of polyacrylamide).

 Cells have a non-uniform charge distribution.
 The solution holding the cells for observation often forms a counter-ion cloud which can shield and neutralize the charge of the cell.
 To avoid such complications, we use dielectrophoresis: an electrophoretic technique that works for all dielectric materials.